 There are three types of applicants: 1.
-Faculty from other universities who may wish to spend sabbatical leave at the Weatherhead Center pursuing research; 2. postdoctoral researchers who have received their PhDs within 3 years of enrolling in the program (recent postdocs accepted into the program may be asked to submit proof that degree has been awarded); and 3.
-Practitioners with a strong scholarly bent who wish to spend a year conducting research.
+Faculty from other universities who may wish to spend sabbatical leave at the Weatherhead Center pursuing research; 2.
+Postdoctoral researchers who have received their PhDs in the last three calendar years, or who will have defended by the start of their academic appointment; and 3.
+Practitioners with a strong scholarly bent who wish to spend a year conducting a research project connected to a core interest of the Weatherhead Center.
 Faculty and postdocs are required to have a PhD.
 Practitioners do not need a PhD to be eligible.

 Scholars must be in residence for a minimum of 4 months; moreover, these 4 months should be primarily in the fall and spring terms.
 We do not recommend that scholars spend most of their time in residence during the summer months, as many faculty are away from campus then.

 All participants must be in residence while Harvard classes are in session.
 For [full] academic year participants, this means being present for the Fall Term from late August (for orientation) through early December, and for the Spring Term from late January through early May.
 Participants are required to be in residence for a minimum of 4 months.

 The deadline to apply for the following academic year is November 1.
 For example, if you are applying for the 2019 – 2020 academic year, the online deadline is November 1, 2018.
 If one of your documents is not uploaded properly or if one of your recommenders is late, please contact Kathleen Molony (firstname.lastname@example.org) as soon as possible.
 Read more about What if I miss a deadline?